apache/incubator-kie-docs/README.md

   For Windows, Mac OS X, and other Linux distributions, follow the instructions in the [Atom documentation](http://flight-manual.atom.io/).

-* **Apache Maven 3.5.4 or later**: Used for building the KIE community version of Kogito documentation.
+* **Apache Maven 3.9.6**: Used for building the KIE community version of Kogito documentation.
 To install Maven on Fedora, CentOS, or RHEL, enter the following command in a command terminal (in Fedora, replace `yum` with `dnf`):

   ```
   # yum install maven